The server in which the caching task is created is

 Set vector tile

-- Thinning tolerance: thin the lines and regions
+- Thinning tolerance: Thinning the line and face

-in the vector layer according to the tolerance value.
-The unit is
+features in the vector layer according to the tolerance value set.

-pixel, the parameter type is int, and the value is 0 by default.
-If
+The unit is pixel, the parameter type is integer number, and the default

-As shown above, the basic idea is: the start and end
+As shown in the figure above, the basic idea of the

-the distance between each point and the straight line, and get the maximum
+all points and the straight line, and find the maximum distance value.

 - If dmax is smaller than D, the middle points